coral-xyz/anchor/README.md

 ## Getting Started

 For a quickstart guide and in depth tutorials, see the guided [documentation](https://project-serum.github.io/anchor/getting-started/introduction.html).
 To jump straight to examples, go [here](https://github.com/project-serum/anchor/tree/master/examples).
-For the latest Rust API documentation, see [docs.rs](https://docs.rs/anchor-lang).
+For the latest Rust and TypeScript API documentation, see [docs.rs](https://docs.rs/anchor-lang) and the [typedoc](https://project-serum.github.io/anchor/ts/index.html).

 ## Packages